orassayag/udemy-courses/README.md

 2. Read the full instructions guide in INSTRUCTIONS.md file.
 3. Run the script by 'npm start' and let the magic begin. :)

-In terminal: npm start
+In the terminal: npm start

 Happy testing! :)

 ### Prerequisites

-You'll need to install VSCode, Node, and clone the application, run npm i.
+You'll need to install VSCode, Node, and clone the application, and in the terminal run npm i.

 ## Built With